 Please note for safety reasons, students are not allowed to play on the equipment or play ball games before school begins.

-Whole school assemblies are held every Friday at 2:15 p.m.
+Whole school assemblies are held every fortnight in even weeks at 2.15pm.
 These assemblies feature a variety of performances such as singing, choir songs, instrumental band performances, drama, reports from students, and displays of work, awards and general announcements.

 Each class is rostered throughout the term to present items.
 These dates are set at the beginning of term and available on the term calendar.